darrensmith223/InboxTracker/docs/source/index.rst

 Resources
 ---------

-The following resources are available in python-sparkpost:
+The following resources are available in InboxTracker:

 .. toctree::
     :glob: